-For me and it is only my opinion I concluded by other peoples commentary feedback this week.
-This car is aimed for a younger market who want to be seen, social media their rich lifestyle and who are not restless with parting their cash.
+For me and it is only my opinion I concluded by other people’s commentary feedback this week.
+This car is aimed at a younger market that wants to be seen, social media their rich lifestyle, and who are not restless with parting their cash.
 The Cullinan is an SUV, aimed at other countries where there are big wide roads and is not as reserved as previous Rolls Royces.
 The Cullinan is a car with a presence, however, having the Spirit of Ecstasy on the front of the car gives it grace which makes the Cullinan like a rare diamond.

 The bonnet is much shorter than the Phantom and when I drove the Phantom I loved those moments where all I could see was the Spirit of Ecstasy whilst driving ovr steep hills.
 This never happened in the Cullinan.
 If you want to be chauffeured get the Rolls Royce Phantom that has more leg space in the back.

 There is so much young cash out there, that Rolls Royce is just capturing that supply and demand.
 This is a car that wants to be driven.
 But when you drive the Cullinan, the big game-changer is much more tech is involved, to help you keep this car scratch-free and not smash your review mirrors.
 Again targeting the digital market.

 The bigger the SUV, the bigger the SUV stories.
 My record traffic jam this week was 17 cars to be exact, half a mile of bliss reversing and a whole bus of waving tourist to encourage me.
 I loved every minute of it.
 It made me feel like a rare diamiond, this is why Rolls Royce is my favourite prestigious car brand.
 It gives me stories like no other car in the world has to date.

 Rolls Royce brand is still very intimidating for others and when I get out, I do have an audience staring at me.
 I like to think it’s because I am a woman behind the wheel too.